Lumoin/Verifiable/documents/ADRs/validation-and-secops.md

 a.
 There are plans to introduce remote claim generation and assessments potentially and other system behaviors.
 This will be subject to a separate ADR and will involve extensive threat modeling.

 b.
 Point `a.` is partially driven by consideration for cross-sector, secure data operations as part of the circular and regenerative economy, and data structures.
 It appears such dependent data systems are governed in distributed fashion and include socio-economic, system external factors that may influence some operations.
-There may be need to blend them in to operational system seamlessly.
+There may be need to blend them into operational systems seamlessly.

 ## Decision